boundir/XCOM2-Tweaks/ReadMe.md

 ﻿# Boundir's XCOM 2 Tweaks

-## This mod is a collection of small alterations to the game.
+## This mod is a collection of alterations to the game.

 > ---